 Hey, come over here.

-His paintings are, you know, beautiful.
+His paintings are beautiful, you know.

 この店、居心地がいいね。